kartikgreen/ngrx-entity-demo-app/README.md

 ## How it works?

 It uses NGRX library to manage the state of the application.
-The region dropdown data is sent to the dropdown via initial state of the state.
+The region dropdown data is sent to the dropdown via initial state of the store.

 When the region is changed, it triggers the two actions
 1. Dispatch region and